 The Master of Science in Nursing curriculum includes 36 credit hours of study and focuses on nursing care of vulnerable populations in episodic and long term care situations.
-Areas of concentration include Adult Health Nursing, Liaison Mental Health Nursing, Child and Adolescent Health Nursing, and Gerontological Nursing.
-Graduates are prepared for advanced practice roles in education, administration or clinical nurse specialization.
+Areas of concentration include Adult Health Nursing, Liaison-Community Mental Health Nursing, Child and Adolescent Health Nursing, and Gerontological Nursing.
+Graduates are prepared for advanced practice roles in education, administration, clinical nurse specialization, or nurse practitioner.
 The curriculum is based on theory and research both in nursing and in related disciplines.
-It provides the foundation of doctoral study and for ongoing professional development.
+It provides the foundation for doctoral study and for ongoing professional development.

-The Master of Science program in Nurse Anesthesia includes 44 credit hours of study and focuses on the master's preparation of certified registered nurse anesthetists (CRNAS).
+The Master of Science program in Nurse Anesthesia includes 44 credit hours of study and focuses on the master's preparation of certified registered nurse anesthetists (CRNA).